chrischow/agamotto/README.md

 - Deployment:
     - [ ] Push container to Docker Hub
     - [ ] Set up GitHub Actions for CI
-- Admin:
+- Admin: Nil
-    - [ ] Use username instead of email
-    - [ ] Update admin page to long view with multiple sections
 - Dashboard:
     - [ ] Break strategies down by put only, put rolled, full wheel, half wheel (sell stock after being assigned)
     - [ ] Returns profile for strategy
+- Monitor:
+    - [ ] Fix buyback feature: wrong computation for call; it should be to *close position*
 - Manage:
     - [ ] Create dedicated view for each trade as an intermediate page between the list of all trades and the edit page
     - [ ] Create feature for deleting trades